 Timothy Hay

-The first cut contains more seed heads and has less nutritional value and fibre than the 2nd cut which is softer and more green.
-The third cut is the last harvest of the year and is the sweet green leaves harvested later in the season.
+The first cut contains more seed heads and has less nutritional value and fibre than the 2nd cut, which is softer and greener.
+The third cut is the last harvest of the year and has the sweet green leaves harvested later in the season.

 Orchard Grass

 Orchard grass is high in fibre, green to greenish-gold in colour, and can be mixed in with timothy hay to give your guinea pigs some variety.
-In fact, it's very similar to second cut timothy hay, but it's just a bit leafier and a great choice for people with allergies for other types of hay.
+It's very similar to second-cut timothy hay, but it's just a bit leafier and a great choice for people with allergies than other types of hay.

-Orchard grass contains the lowest level of calcium compared to other hays, making it perfect for long term feeding.
-Due to its softer nature, it's also a great option for bedding as it carries a low risk of poking their eyes.
+Orchard grass contains the lowest level of calcium compared to other hays, making it perfect for long-term feeding.
+Due to its softer nature, it's also a great option for bedding as it carries a low risk of hay poke.

 Meadow Hay